Models of protein production along the cell cycle: an investigation of possible sources of noise: Materials and Methods

-\item [{Units~of~Production}] Each type of protein has a specific type of mRNA and a unique gene associated with (in particular, there is no notion of operons).
-For each unit of production, the number of gene copies, mRNAs and proteins inside the cell is explicitly represented.
+\item [{Units~of~Production}.]
+Each type of protein has a specific type of mRNA and a unique gene associated with (in particular, there is no notion of operons).
+In the $i$-th unit of production, the number of gene copies $G_i$, mRNAs $M_i$, and proteins $P_i$ inside the cell is explicitly represented.
 Each copy of the gene can be transcribed into an mRNA.
 The mRNA can then be translated into a protein until its degradation, the degradation rate is specific to the type of mRNA.
-We do not consider any rate of protein disappearance.
-The proteolysis occurring in a timescale much longer than the cell cycle (see \cite{koch_protein_1955}) for most proteins, its decay is then dominated by protein partition that occurs at division. \item [{DNA-Replication}] Each gene can be present in one or two copies in the cell (only one DNA replication is considered as in the slowly growing cells of Taniguchi et al.).
+We do not consider any rate of protein degradation: the proteolysis occurring in a timescale much longer than the cell cycle (see \cite{koch_protein_1955}) for most proteins, its decay is then dominated by protein partition that occurs at division.

+\item [{DNA-Replication}.]
+Each gene can be present in one or two copies in the cell (only one DNA replication is considered as in the slowly growing cells of Taniguchi et al.).
 The instant of replication of each gene is simply determined by its position on the chromosome.
-When replicated, the rate of transcription of the gene is doubled. \item [{RNA-polymerases~and~ribosomes}] The production of mRNAs and proteins respectively requires RNA-polymerases and ribosomes.
+When replicated, the rate of transcription of the gene is doubled.

+\item [{RNA-polymerases~and~ribosomes}.]
+The production of mRNAs and proteins respectively requires RNA-polymerases and ribosomes.
 The concentrations of non-allocated (or free) RNA-polymerases and ribosomes respectively determine the rates of transcriptions and translations.
 During the time of elongation, the RNA-polymerase (resp. ribosome) remains sequestered on the DNA (resp. the mRNA).
 As the cell grows, new RNA-polymerases and ribosomes are created and participate in the production of proteins. \end{description}

-\subsection{Analysis of each intermediate models}
+\subsection{Analysis of Each Intermediate Models}